ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >
 >1. ***Flowable*** - The name of the material, energy, or space (e.g., “Carbon dioxide” or “Water, fresh”) that comes from or goes to the biosphere.
-This is commonly called “substance” or “flow name” but this term is too limited and the term “flowable” from the Earthster Core Ontology (ECO) is used in the FEDEFL report and in the FEDEFL (McBride & Norris, 2010).
+This is commonly called “substance” or “flow name” but this term is too limited and the term “flowable” from the Earthster Core Ontology (ECO) is used in the FEDEFL (McBride & Norris, 2010).
 >2. ***Context*** - A set of environmental media/compartments that describe the flow origin or destination (e.g., “Air”).
 Although the term compartment is sometimes used in LCA, the FEDEFL uses the term context to provide a broader meaning that includes the directionality (e.g. “resource” from biosphere or “emission” to biosphere), environmental media (e.g. “Air”, “Water”, “Ground” and “Biotic”), and additional context information that is further described in Section 3.3 of the FEDEFL report.
 It is mandatory that a flow have a primary context (directionality + environmental media).
 >3. ***Unit*** - Flow units may be associated with conversion factors that can be used to convert between different units within a flow property (e.g., kg to lbs.) or even between flow properties (e.g., kg to m^3).